 A male differs from a female in its anal and dorsal fins.
 The caudal peduncle of the male is also more slender than that of a female and sports a thin dark line running along its length.
 When in breeding dress, the red coloration on the tips of the ventral fin increases

-The Rummy nose tetra is a schooling fish that prefers to be with its kind.
-They should not be kept in mixed-species tanks, and they cannot be kept with other types of small fish such as the cardinal tetra or neon tetra because they will usually eat any smaller fish from time to time when they are feeding.
+Rummy Nose Tetra is a schooling fish that prefers to be with its kind.
+They should not be kept in mixed-species tanks, and they cannot be kept with other types of small fish, such as the cardinal tetra or neon tetra, because they will usually eat any smaller fish from time to time when they are feeding.

-Other common species to be housed with them include Kuhli loaches (cool water loaches), ottocinclus catfish, and dwarf corydoras.
-They are not very aggressive and can be kept with most species of small fish that cannot fit into their mouths.
+Other common species to be housed with them include Kuhli loaches (cool water loaches), otocinclus catfish, and dwarf corydoras.
+They are not very aggressive and can be kept with most small fish species that cannot fit into their mouths.

 They are best kept with other small fish.
-Larger tankmates are likely to eat them, so put them in a mixed community tank that has lots of plants for hiding places.
+Larger tankmates will likely eat them, so put them in a mixed community tank with many plants for hiding places.

 Also Read: Best Ruby Tetra Guide: Explained in Details

-Breeding this species should be quite simple.
+Breeding Rummy Nose Tetra should be pretty straightforward.
 They will form monogamous pairs, and they are egg layers.
-The only potential problem one might encounter is when breeding them in a community aquarium; if their chosen mate gets eaten by other fish, the pair may never recover.
+The only potential problem is breeding them in a community aquarium; if their chosen mate gets eaten by other fish, the pair may never recover.

-There is no special trick to breeding these fish.
+There is no unique trick to breeding these fish.
 They are easy to spawn, and the fry is quite hardy.
-When spawning, simply provide a tank with plenty of plants, and add two or three pairs of fish.
+When spawning, provide a tank with plenty of plants, and add two or three pairs of fish.
 The adults will take care of the eggs and fry.

 The eggs hatch in about three days but do not free-swim for another four days.
 Once they are free-swimming, they can be fed newly hatched brine shrimp or micro worms.

-In the wild, they feed on aufwuchs, small crustaceans, and insects, while in captivity, they are more easy-going and will eat flake, pellets, or small live food.
+In the wild, they feed on aufwuchs, small crustaceans, and insects, while in captivity, they are more easy-going and will eat flakes, pellets, or small live food.

-They need a diet that is rich in proteins and lipids, so a good quality flake food is recommended.
+They need a diet of proteins and lipids, so good flake food is recommended.
 They should be fed at least 2-3 times a day.

 A good diet will ensure the fish are in good health.
 A poor diet will result in malnutrition, which can lead to secondary infections and even the death of the fish.